george-hawkins/scorpi-b-/README.md

 ![mount and first washer](mount-and-first-washer.jpg)

-And then the camera module followed by the second washer and the bolt:
+And then the camera module followed by the second washer and the nut:

 ![mount with camera attached](mount-with-camera-attached.jpg)

-Tightening the bolt is much easier if you have a 4mm hex-socket driver (I got mine in a set like this from [UnmannedTech](https://www.unmannedtechshop.co.uk/product/dronebuildr-tool-kit-hex-nut-phillips-flat-screw-driver-set/) or [Banggood](https://www.banggood.com/YZ-015-7pcs-3_04_05_06_0mm-Hexagonal-Screwdriver-Tool-Set-For-RC-Model-p-1182503.html)).
+Tightening the nut is much easier if you have a 4mm hex-socket driver (I got mine in a set like this from [UnmannedTech](https://www.unmannedtechshop.co.uk/product/dronebuildr-tool-kit-hex-nut-phillips-flat-screw-driver-set/) or [Banggood](https://www.banggood.com/YZ-015-7pcs-3_04_05_06_0mm-Hexagonal-Screwdriver-Tool-Set-For-RC-Model-p-1182503.html)).

 ![hex socket driver](hex-socket-driver.jpg)